It’s important to remember that bed bugs can be found anywhere, from the homes of the rich and famous to well-established hotels.

-- Examine the surface of the mattress using the torch, once again looking for excrement and bloodstains, as well as for bed bugs skins that may have been shed and eggs
+- Examine the surface of the mattress using the torch, once again looking for excrement and bloodstains, as well as for bed bug skins that may have been shed, and eggs.

-- Move the bed away from the wall and use the torch to look for fleeing bugs, or stains of excrement or signs of blood spots
+- Move the bed away from the wall and use the torch to look for fleeing bugs, stains of excrement, or signs of blood spots.

-- Bed bugs may also be hiding in the crevices between pieces of wood or in the holes of screws, so ensure you thoroughly examine the underside of the bed frame.
+- Bed bugs may also be hiding in the crevices between pieces of wood, or in the holes of screws, so ensure that you thoroughly examine the underside of the bed frame.

-- Check under picture frame, mirrors and loose wallpaper, as well as in the folds of curtains
+- Check under picture frames, mirrors, and loose wallpaper, as well as in the folds of curtains.

 - Move all furniture and appliances away from the wall and check both behind and under them, as well as under rugs and around the edges of carpets.